th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/zigbee/conbee2.md

 # Zigbee Adapter ConBee2

-To pair zigbee devices, you need to install deCONZ. deCONZ application is a tool to configure, control and monitor Zigbee networks with the ConBee2 adapter.
+To pair zigbee devices, you only need zigbee2mqtt, it can direct communicate with this device and not other software is needed.
+So this step is voluntary and only for people who eager new Knowledge!
+Phoscon, the producer of the Conbee2 recommends the tool deconz.
+DeCONZ application is a tool to configure, control and monitor Zigbee networks with the ConBee2 adapter.
+It does not work together with zigbee2mqtt, if you want to try it out, stop the zigbee2mqtt service and go through the following instructions.

 ## Installation of deCONZ